seibelsh/sgamesolver/docs/source/defining_games.rst

         Finally, once the game has been created, you can add labels for state, players and actions.
-This is fully optional and only used for some output, e.g. when printing equilibria;
+This is fully optional and only used to make some output more readable, e.g. when printing equilibria;
         the default labels just enumerate all three.
         For states and players, labels are always a list of strings of the respective length: